Organ donation

-What is organ donation?
+What is Organ Donation?

 Organ donation is the gift of an organ to help someone who needs a life-saving transplant.
 Thousands of people’s lives are saved every year by the kindness and generosity of organ donors and their families.
 Organs that can be donated include heart, lungs, kidneys, liver, pancreas and small bowels.
 Tissues such as skin, bone, heart valves and corneas can also be donated to improve and enhance the lives of others.

-How do I join the organ donation register?
+How do I join the organ donation register

-The MidYorks NHS Trust has a clinical lead for organ donation (CLOD) in Dr. Helen Buglass who is also a consultant in ICU.
-The two embedded specialist nurses in organ donation (SNOD) are Raz Igasan and Helen Brown who both have intensive care nursing background.
+The Mid Yorkshire Hospital Trust has a clinical lead for organ donation (CLOD) in Dr. Helen Buglass who is also a consultant in ICU.
+The embedded specialist nurse in organ donation (SNOD) is Raz Igasan.

-Our MidYorks NHS Trust Organ Donation Committee (ODC)
+Our Organ Donation Committee (ODC)

 The UK National Health Service has made significant and huge investments to improve the number of organ donors throughout the country in order bridge the gap between the number of people desperately waiting for a transplant and the number of people who can donate organs following their death.